plotly/plotbot/README.md

    ```

 * Enjoy!
 You can deploy the binary and it has all the assets in itself now.

+## Using Go docker container instead

+Rename `docker-compose.yml.example` file to `docker-compose.yml`,

+The GOPATH is set under container, so no need do it, the current working `plotbot` folder will be mounted inside container as `/go/src/github.com/plotly/plotbot`, so no need to set project path either.
+As docker container synchronizes such folder with your filesystem, so you can just edit files on your local filesystem.

+* Use `docker-compose` to run container, under project directory

+    ```bash
+    $ docker-compose up -d  # run container plotbot
+    $ docker-compose stop   # stop container plotbot
+    $ docker-compose start  # start stopped container plotbot
+    $ docker-compose rm -f  # delete container plotbot
+    ```
+  **PS**: `docker-compose rm -f` will delete all efforts done inside container, while `stop/start` routine will keep all the changes.

+* To run inside container plotbot

+    ```bash
+    $ docker exec -ti plotbot /bin/bash
+    ```

+* To install godep, inside container plotbot do

+    ```bash
+    # go get github.com/tools/godep
+    ```

+* Compile plotbot source inside docker container,

+    ```bash
+    # cd /go/src/github.com/plotly/plotbot/plotbot
+    # godep go install
+    ```

+    above commands will create a binary `plotbot` file under `/go/bin` inside docker container, as the `GOPATH` is already set, you can run `plotbot` anywhere inside docker container.

 ## Writing your own plugin